NEW YORK (AP) - Most people are taught from a young age that they want their outfits to match.

 She said in a backstage interview that the collection is fit for a gang of rainbow warriors.
-As in warriors with extra-long braids down their backs, some dressed in sheer beaded chiffon adorned with neon orange, yellow and green.
+As in warriors with extra-long braids, some dressed in sheer chiffon adorned with neon orange, yellow and green.
 Others went into runway battle in bright tribal prints for mid-leg looks, shorts and swimsuits.

 "I'm being a little bolder this season," Hoffman said, "as fortune favors the bold."